Gur0v/zeptofetch/README.md

 - glibc, musl, or compatible
 - GCC or Clang

-WSL1 and WSL2 are supported.
+WSL2 support is limited.
 BSD, macOS, and Termux are not.

 ---